Gregory-Eales/ml-implementations/Vanilla-Policy-Gradient/README.md

 ## Requirements

-Pytorch: <br/>
+Pytorch <br/>

-OpenAI Gym: <br/>
+OpenAI Gym <br/>

+Matplotlib <br/>

+TQDM <br/>

 ## Model

-Explain what model was used and include a diagram
+The vanilla policy gradient algorithm is a very straight forward rl process that increases the probability of getting higher rewards and decreasing the probability of getting lower rewards...

 ## Environment